Skip to content

 ParameterDefaultDescription

-Protocol versionMQTT 3.1.1MQTT protocol version used for the broker connection.
+Protocol versionMQTT 3.1.1MQTT protocol version for the broker connection.
+Change to MQTT 5 only if required by your broker configuration.

 Max bytes in message32368Maximum payload size in bytes.
-Messages exceeding this limit are dropped.
+Messages exceeding this limit are silently dropped.

 Connection timeout (sec)10Seconds ThingsBoard waits for a broker response before marking the connection as failed.